PicPay/danger-kotlin_detekt/README.md

 `report_file` - Location of Detekt report file
 If your Detekt task outputs to a different location, you can specify it here.
-Defaults to "build/reports/detekt/detekt-checkstyle.xml".
+Defaults to "build/reports/detekt/detekt.xml".

 `gradle_task` - Custom gradle task to run.
 This is useful when your project has different flavors.
-Defaults to "detektCheck".
+Defaults to "detekt".

 `comment_level` - Defines the comment level of the execution.
 Selected levels are the chosen one and up.